Mrs Rosanna Mary Blewitt

 Towards the end of her five-year contract – now a mother of six - she was advised that revenue justified payment of only ₤43, and asked if she had any other income; she replied 'two cows and some chickens'.
 She gained support in high places (including a letter from the Ginninderra Farmer's Union), resisting a cut to her allowance (it was actually increased to ₤110), and adding a stationery and newsagency business.

 In 1910 her three eldest children, Frank, Gerald and Zeta, were attending the Ginninderra school a few hundred yards up the road.
-When it was closed at the end of 1910 in favour of the new school at Hall, her children, and others, were required to walk to the Hall school, which opened in 1911.
+When it was closed at the end of 1910 in favour of the new school at Hall, her children, and others, were required to walk a further two miles to the Hall school, which opened in 1911.
 Six months later, Rosanna Blewitt wrote to the Department of Public Instruction, seeking the re-opening of Ginninderra as there were children having to walk over two miles to Hall:

 "There are fourteen children here of school age and I understand twelve is the number required to open a full-time school.
 If it was too far for the children of Hall to walk to Ginninderra, it does not mend matters much to put the positions vice versa and have the Ginninderra children walking to Hall"